 - In an effort to curtail sales erosion from ranibizumab biosimilars, Roche has two promising pipeline candidates nearing regulatory filing.
 The potential approvals and subsequent uptake of these assets, faricimab and ranibizumab Port Delivery System (PDS-1.0), which feature long periods of time between recurring treatments, will contribute directly to the forecasted growth of the wet AMD market.

-- An increase in prevalence will also contribute to market growth.
+- An increase in disease prevalence will also contribute to market growth.
 Datamonitor Healthcare estimates that in 2018, there were approximately 14.5 million prevalent cases of wet AMD in adults aged 50 years and over worldwide, and forecasts that number to increase to 17.6 million prevalent cases by 2027.

 - Despite the availability of anti-VEGF medicines that have revolutionized the treatment of wet AMD, pressing unmet needs remain.
-The challenge of recurring monthly or bi-monthly injections over the span of years is difficult for patients, and studies analyzing real-world claims data indicate adherence to treatment is low and patients are generally undertreated, receiving fewer injections and less monitoring than in clinical trials.
+The challenge of recurring monthly or two-monthly injections over the span of years is difficult for patients, and studies analyzing real-world claims data indicate adherence to treatment is low and patients are generally undertreated, receiving fewer injections and less monitoring than in clinical trials.
 There is therefore a great need for better treatments that improve visual acuity, allow sustained delivery, are long-acting, and lower patient treatment burdens.